codess-aus/AI-100/README.md

 # AI-100
-A Repository created to people prepare for the Microsoft AI-100 Exam.
+A Repository created to help people prepare for the Microsoft AI-100 Exam.
 Details are correct for December 2020, as I prepare for an exam in January 2021 - I make no promises for the lifecycle of this repository at this time.

 Also, I'd love it if you've found this Project useful - Could you please click on the :star: for this repository.